 This move towards the use of alternative energy sources is in line with consumer demand across Europe.
 Nissan’s Social Index report found that environmental issues are one of European consumers’ greatest concerns for the future.
 An overwhelming majority of those surveyed (91%) were excited to see more alternative energy sources developed in the future and 89% wanted to see recycled materials used in more innovative ways.

 “European consumers are increasingly demanding alternative energy management solutions,” added Frank Campbell, president, Eaton Electrical and Corporate EMEA.
 “Working in partnership with Nissan, we have developed a range of affordable, ready to use home energy storage solutions, giving consumers a choice of six options.
 While other home energy storage products are available on the market, we aim to avoid hidden extra costs and achieve the lowest possible total cost of ownership.”

 The new xStorage Home portfolio marks the start of a longer-term commitment by Nissan and Eaton to bring new products to market for both private and commercial customers.
 Nissan’s commercial offering, xStorage Buildings, is a robust and powerful solution for organisations to manage their energy usage more efficiently and power their business in a more sustainable, smarter way.

-Engine Technology International’s sister magazine, Electric & Hybrid Vehicle Technology, sat down with Gareth Dunsmore, Nissan Europe’s electric vehicle director to discuss xStorage and a variety of other EV topics in the latest issue, online now!
+Engine + Powertrain Technology International’s sister magazine, Electric & Hybrid Vehicle Technology, sat down with Gareth Dunsmore, Nissan Europe’s electric vehicle director to discuss xStorage and a variety of other EV topics in the latest issue, online now!